greydanus/greydanus.github.io/2022-04-26-structural-optimization.markdown

 In the diagram above, there are 12 elements with four nodes per element and two degrees of freedom (DOFs) per node.
 The first is horizontal and the second is vertical.
 The numbering scheme proceeds columnwise from left to right so that the horizontal and vertical displacements of node \\(n\\) are given by DOFs \\(2n-1\\) and \\(2n\\) respectively.
 As the authors point out, this grid structure is useful because it can be exploited "...in order to reduce the computational effort in the optimization loop..."
 It also simplifies the code.

-**Python representations.** Given this problem setup, every DOF in our design space can either have a force applied to it or be fixed by a normal.
+**Python representations.** Given this problem setup, every DOF in our design space can either have a force applied to it or be fixed by a normal force.
 For a design space that is \\(y\\) units high and \\(x\\) units wide, we can represent these parts of the problem setup with NumPy arrays called `forces` and `normals`, each of shape \\((y+1,x+1,2)\\).
 Here the first two axes index over all the nodes in the design space and the third axis indexes over the two DOFs available to each node.
 Starting with the code below – and continuing throughout the rest of this tutorial – we are going to flatten these arrays to one dimension.

 There are a few other important details.
 The `mask` variable can be either a scalar of value 1 (no mask) or an array of shape \\((x,y)\\).
 As a default, we will use no mask.
 Then there are all the material constants, constraints, filter widths, and so forth to consider.
-For these, we use the values reported by Andreassen et al. (2010).
+For these, we use the values reported by [Andreassen et al. (2010)](https://www.topopt.mek.dtu.dk/-/media/subsites/topopt/apps/dokumenter-og-filer-til-apps/topopt88.pdf?la=da&hash=E80FAB2808804A29FFB181CA05D2EEFECAA86686).
 Finally, we have the `mbb_beam` function which sets up the forces and normals particular to the MBB beam design constraints.
 This function can easily be swapped out if we wish to design a structure with different constraints.

 ```python
 class ObjectView(object):